paazmaya/image-foldarizer/README.md

 ## Version history

+* `v4.0.0` (2020-08-23)
+  - Now the resulting filename has lowercase suffix by default
+  - Removed the option for lower casing resulting file suffix, `-l` and `--lowercase-suffix`
+  - Added the option to keep the original suffix via `-k` or `--keep-suffix`
   - Run tests also against Node.js version 14.
 Now versions 10 (Travis), 12 (AppVeyor), and 14 (Travis) of Node.js are covered
 * `v3.0.0` (2020-02-02)
   - Minimum Node.js version lifted from `8.11.1` to `10.13.0`
   - Now always printing the total number of files touched, verbose or not